developer-portal/content/tools/docker/docker-installation.md

 Install the `docker-ce` package using the Docker repository:

-> for older versions of Fedora see: [docker-installation-fedora-22-29](./docker-installation-fedora-22-29.html)

 To install the dnf-plugins-core package (which provides the commands to manage your DNF repositories) and set up the stable repository.

 ```